-At a high-level, the Water Utilities Fund performed close to expectations in the second quarter for both revenues and expenses.
-The City experienced a slight increase in the overall cost of purchased water due to an 8-cent increase to the DuPage Water Commission (DWC) wholesale rate.
+Overall the Water Utilities Fund performed close to expectations in the second quarter for both revenues and expenses.
+The City experienced a slight increase in the overall cost of purchased water due to an eight-cent increase to the DuPage Water Commission (DWC) wholesale rate.
 Additionally, the fund anticipates a 6% increase in revenues based on the rate model approved last year.

-- Revenues are at \$27.5 million, which is 44.6% of the annual budget and is 12.3% higher than 2017 through six months. - Expenses are at \$22.5 million, which is 36.2% of the annual budget and is 0.7% higher than 2017 through six months.
+- Revenues stand at \$27.5 million, which is 44.6% of the annual budget and is 12.3% higher than 2017. - Expenses stand at \$22.5 million, which is 36.2% of the annual budget and is 0.7% higher than 2017.